nblaudez/Geonames_suite/README.md

 Geonames suite
 ---------------

-Geonames_suite is PHP library which permits to manipulate geoname database.
+Geonames_suite is PHP library which permits to manipulate geonames database.

-At this instant geoname_suite permits to :
+At this instant geonames_suite permits to :

   - Retrieve localized city informations by different ways :